Mark today. March 31st, 2011. Thursday. Today is Chez Suanne’s inaugural delivery of her purins!

 Some of our other more memorable ones are the ones above.
 You can click on the pictures above and it will bring you to the post.

 But the best buffets are the ones we had in Asia (picture above is clickable to the post).
 The buffets in Asia have a wider variety of choices by far.

 So back home, Suanne and I decided to do a little experiment.
 We had been debating between us about this place we had been visiting a long time already.
 I am sure many of you had been there before.
-More on following page.
-Click here to continue reading
+Continue reading

 Here is the winners of the Kooperz.com giveaway as mentioned in this post here.

 Kooperz.com had graciously donated 30 gelato coupons worth $6.00 each redeemable in Adria Gelato.

 Let’s see … 47 hours more to go before the project I am working on goes live.
 Whew.
 There was lot of last minute issues that we still have.
 Very busy since 5AM this morning.
 Helping the team keep calm and focus their attention to the most crucial ones is what I am gonna do.
 At this stage a few balls will be dropped but the team worked their butts off already.
 They are all committed to give their 101% and that is I can ask for.
 Time to let go and let the team weave their magic.
 All they need is for me to let them do their job … and to trust them to pull through.
 Am swinging into the “protect the team” mode.